-Any member of Parliament can suggest a change to a bill—proposed law—not just independents.
-Putting forward a change is called ‘moving an amendment’ and is an important part of the law-making process.
+Any member of parliament can suggest a change to a bill—proposed law—not just independent members.
+Suggesting a change is called ‘moving an amendment’ and is an important part of the law-making process.

-While any member or senator can suggest a change, it is more likely that independent, minor party or opposition members will move amendments.
+Any senator or member can suggest a change but it is more likely independent, minor party or opposition members will suggest amendments.
 This is because most bills introduced to Parliament are government bills and government members are less likely to suggest changes to their own bill.